cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 SELECT first_name FROM employees
 GROUP BY first_name;
 ```
-*Returns all unique first_names; multiple of the same name are grouped together on a single row, so the length of the return will be equal to the COUNT DISTINCT of the given column.
+*Returns all unique first_names; multiple of the same name are grouped together on a single row, so the length of the return will be equal to the Count Distinct of the given column.
 Names will not be shown, only the amount of observations for each returned value.*
-	*GROUP BY must be placed immediately after any WHERE conditions, if present, and just before any ORDER BY clauses, if present.*
+*Group By must be placed immediately after any Where conditions, if present, and just before any Order By clauses, if present.
+Having, if present, is placed between Group By and Order By.
+More on this soon.*
 ```mysql
 SELECT first_name, COUNT(first_name) FROM employees
 GROUP BY first_name